focusaurus/peterlyons.com/app/pages/code_conventions.md

 - unix linefeed line endings (no carriage return)
 - Declare variables one-per line each with it's own var keyword
   - Easiest to maintain.
-  - Declaring multiple variables with one `var` probably relates back to the convention of declaring all variables at the top of each function, which I do not do and find quite harmful, so declare your variables to keep they codespan as small as possible and use a `var` keyword each time.
+  - Declaring multiple variables with one `var` probably relates back to the convention of declaring all variables at the top of each function, which I do not do and find quite harmful, so declare your variables to keep their codespan as small as possible and use a `var` keyword each time.
-  - Comma-first is just nutso.
+  - Comma-first is just bizarre.
 Keep these people in the same room with the AngularJS dependency injection syntax people.
 - Use semicolons.
 ASI is a compensation mechanism for sloppy code.
+Yes, the ASI rules are for edge cases and easy enough to remember, but not learning and remembering weird rules is easier than learning and remembering weird rules.
 - CommonJS + Browserify FTW
-  - AMD is crazy
+  - AMD is completely unacceptable and counterproductive
   - requirejs is entirely terrible
 - Prefer code that does not need comments, then inline comments as needed, and jsdoc for really formal APIs or very tricky cases.